howieliang/OpenNFCSense/README.md

 # OpenNFCSense API
 Open-source API of NFCSense for the Processing programming environment (http://processing.org/).
+Please refer to the following workflow to start experiencing the NFCSense!

-by [Dr. Rong-Hao Liang](https://ronghaoliang.page) (Last update: May 9, 2021)
+by [Dr. Rong-Hao Liang](https://ronghaoliang.page) (Last update: May 17, 2021)

+_Now it's V2: Basic Tutorial and Examples for each type of measurement is available!_

 [![NFCSense Cheatsheet V1](/docs/NFCSenseCheatSheet_v1.png)](docs/NFCSenseCheatSheet_v1.png)